 Thursday morning, I had a doctor appointment, and then Kira and I went out to lunch, just because we could.
 It was a nice break.
 In the afternoon, she took off to help out a sister in the branch, and I worked in the garage, painting our very old, rusty, and beige freezer:

-I primed it with a paint that stops rusting, and then I painted the whole thing white to go better with my new walls.
+I primed it with a paint that stops rust, and then I painted the whole thing white to go better with my new walls.
 I continued organizing and cleaning up until the boys came home.
 Kira made it a little before dinner, and then it was a standard evening.

 Friday, I made myself put off the garage until I was all set for the coming semester.
 Then, we had a window guy come and give us a bid on some of our sadder windows.
 We decided to go with replacing the worst three, which should be done sometime in November (after the manufacturing delays).
 I'm excited for those.
 I then finished my Roosevelt work, and then I rewarded myself by organizing one of my cabinets with all of my wrenches and screwdrivers.
 Of course, I then decided it would make more sense to have it switched with the other one, so I traded two cabinets, but that didn't take long.
 That evening, Avey mentioned that her throat was really sore.
 She had a rehearsal for Sister Act the next morning, so Kira emailed the director to see what she should do.